A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Introduction

-Unlike classical finite-state automata, the expressive power of register automata depends on whether they are deterministic, nondeterministic, or universal.
-Among these, universal register automata (URA) suit synthesis best.
-First, they can specify request-grant properties: every requested data shall be eventually output.
+\myparagraph{Universal register automata} Unlike classical finite-state automata, the expressive power of register automata depends on whether they are deterministic, nondeterministic, or universal (a.k.a.\ co-nondeterministic).
+Among these, universal register automata suit synthesis best.
+First, they can specify request-grant properties: every requested data shall be eventually outputted.
 This is a key property in reactive synthesis, and in the data setting it can be expressed by a universal register automaton but not by a nondeterministic one.
 Furthermore, universal register automata are closed, in linear time, under intersection.
-Hence they allow for succinct conjunction, which is desirable in synthesis as specifications are usually modular and consist of many independent properties.
+Hence they allow for succinct conjunction of properties, which is desirable in synthesis as specifications usually consist of many independent properties.
 Finally, in the register-free setting universal automata are often used to obtain synthesis methods feasible in practice~\cite{KV05c,SF07,FJR09,DBLP:reference/mc/BloemCJ18}.

-The second factor affecting expressivity of register automata is the comparison operator on data.
-Originally, register automata could compare data for equality only, i.e., operated on $(\bbN,=)$~\cite{KF94}.
-To widen synthesis applicability, we aim at $(\bbN,=,<)$ and beyond.
-The following two examples illustrate these settings: the first one is a classical request-grant specification in the domain $(\bbN,=)$, and the second example extends it to $(\bbN,=,<)$.